rozlynboutin/microbiome_helper/Introductory-Linux-Tutorial.md

 __First created:__ 1 June 2016
 __Last updated:__ 27 Oct 2016

 This quiz is designed to make sure that you understand command-line Linux basics.
 If you're having trouble you should try to google the problem (or look at the "man" page for a particular command) before clicking for the answer.
+Note that the answer shown in most cases is just one possible method.

 Although I will briefly review some Linux commands, this is not intended to be an exhaustive overview.
 If you're totally new to Linux I would recommend starting with a general tutorial, such as this one: http://korflab.ucdavis.edu/bootcamp.html.